sikaeducation/curriculum/courses/401/standards/build-relational-apis/topics/data-modeling-1-many-relations/README.md

 * A primary key only shows up one time in a table
 * A foreign key can show up multiple times in a table

-That means that when relating two tables, the "one" side of the relationship should always point to a primary key, and the "many" side of a relationship should always point to a foreign key.
+That means that when relating two tables, the _one_ side of the relationship should always point to a primary key, and the _many_ side of a relationship should always point to a foreign key.

 ## Watch Out!